Should Your Company Troll Its Competitors on Social Media?

 - Emphasize your local presence:

 Your Instagram profile should clearly represent you as a local business.
-You can ensure this in a various way.
+You can ensure this in various way.
 Firstly, your bio should include your location information.
 And the images you post should be tailored to catch the interest of the people located nearby your business area.

 Use hashtags mentioning your city or places within your city.
 Instagram also lets you add geotag to your images.